-5 Summary and Conclusions
+350 5 Summary and Conclusions

 Our validation study shows that upper-level wave characteristics are reasonably well reproduced in three GCMs in historic AMIP runs with MMM of n.s.d. for wave-5 and wave-7 events being 0.99 and 0.91.
-Both the climatology and phase-locking behaviors are captured in models for wave numbers 5 and 7, as the MMM correlation values are 0.90 and 0.83.
-Surface temperature anomalies are associated with the amplified wave-5 and wave-7 patterns but have weaker anomalies as compared to the ERA5 reanalysis data.
-The MMM n.s.d. for the surface temperature field during high amplitude wave-5 and wave-7 events increase from 0.71 and 0.63 to 0.99 and 1.06 just by nudging the mid-to-upper level atmosphere.
+Both the climatology and phase-locking behaviors are captured in models for wave number 5 and 7, as the MMM correlation values are 0.90 and 0.83.
+Surface temperature anomalies are associated with the amplified wave-5 and wave-7 patterns but have weaker anomalies as compared to ERA5 reanalysis data.
+The MMM n.s.d. for surface temperature field during high amplitude wave-5 and wave-7 events increase from 0.71 and 0.99 to 0.63 and 1.06 just by nudging upper-level atmosphere